 How long it will take to ship the products from China is basically a question of mode of transport.
-Air Freight usually takes 5 – 7 days while Sea Freight takes around 4 weeks.
-If you’re sourcing suppliers on Alibaba, you’re likely to order fairly large volumes and then Sea Freight is more competitive than Air Freight.
+Air freight usually takes 5 – 7 days while sea freight takes around 4 weeks.
+If you’re sourcing suppliers on Alibaba, you’re likely to order fairly large volumes and in that case, sea freight is more competitive than air freight.

-Aliexpress: Since the products you see on Aliexpress are already manufactured and ready for delivery you don’t need to worry about any time consuming order preparations and production time.
-Since you’re sourcing from Aliexpress your order is probably not large enough to make Sea Freight viable.
-Thus the only lead time you’ll need to take into consideration is the Air Freight delivery time.
-Alibaba Group didn’t name this portal Aliexpress without a reason.
+Aliexpress: Since the products you see on Aliexpress are already manufactured and ready for delivery, you don’t need to worry about any time consuming order preparations and production time.
+Since you’re sourcing from Aliexpress, your order is probably not large enough to make sea freight a viable option.
+Therefore, the only lead time you’ll need to take into consideration is the air freight delivery time.
+The Alibaba Group didn’t name this portal Aliexpress without a reason.

 We recommend Alibaba.com if…

-- You can buy a few hundred pieces of each product
+- You can buy a few hundred units of each product

 - You want to import custom designed products

 - You want to import products with your own logo print or custom product packaging